 According to the Pew Research Center, Twitter users are younger, more likely to identify as Democrats, more highly educated, and have higher incomes than U.S. adults overall.
 Moreover, some industries favor tweeter over other platforms: I already mentioned tech (just look at Elon Musk's Twitter), startups, media, and politics.

 In addition to that, Twitter is one of the main platforms for social customer support: brands get hundreds and thousands of @s and DMs from their customers.
 Some even set up dedicated Twitter accounts specifically for handling customer care.

 We know how important battery life is on your Mac.
 How long ago did you install the macOS update?
 Let’s take a look at the Activity Monitor to see what processes may be running. https://t.co/aTAsN1cMic— Apple Support (@AppleSupport) November 30, 2020

 At the same time, you have a pretty high chance to get noticed on Twitter.
 The lifespan of a tweet is much shorter than an Instagram or Facebook post (about 18 minutes), however, there are not as many people tweeting as you might think.
 The 10% of users who are most active in terms of tweeting are responsible for 80% of all tweets created by U.S. users.

 All this makes Twitter a great platform for marketing — and one where you're not required to use ads to gain followers unlike on Facebook.
 You can win Twitter over just with your wit and charm — as many Twitter influencers do.
 Let's turn to them for advice on how to kill it on Twitter.
 Actually, a lot of these tips can help you on other platforms as well — so don't apply them exclusively to Twiter.

-Without further ado, here are the five Twitter marketing rules you can learn from Twitter influencers.
+Without further ado, here are the seven Twitter marketing rules you can learn from Twitter influencers.